vishrutkohli/mailman3/src/mailman/docs/MTA.rst

 users.
 Setting `relay_domains` means postfix will start to accept mails for newly added domains even if they are not part of `mydestination`.

+Notice that if you are not using virtual domains, then `relay_domains` isn't strictly needed (but it is harmless).
+All you need to do in this scenario is to make sure that postfix accepts mails for your one domain, normally by including it in `mydestination`.

 Postfix documentation
 ---------------------